%

 Costs & risk: Property taxes are 0.56% in Baton Rouge vs 0.55% in New Orleans.
 Vacancy rates of 6.5% and 6.2% are mixed — New Orleans has the tighter rental market.

-Bottom line: Baton Rouge edges out New Orleans on most key metrics.
-While cap rates are moderate at 4.76%, Baton Rouge's overall profile is stronger.
+Bottom line: New Orleans edges out Baton Rouge on most key metrics.
+With a 5.62% cap rate, it offers solid cash flow potential.
 Use our free calculators to model specific deals in Baton Rouge or New Orleans.

 Baton Rouge, LA